-This is a super-fun way for anyone to eat breakfast, especially for kids.
+This is one of the most super-fun ways to cook eggs for anyone, especially for kids.
 Simply cut a hole out of a slice of bread with a round cookie cutter or upside down juice glass.
 Place bread in a warm skillet to toast.
 After a couple minutes, when bread starts to brown, break open an egg into the hole to fry.
 Flip the bread and egg together to cook about 1 to 2 minutes on each side.
 For a low-carb version, substitute a bell pepper ring for the bread.
-(Peppers are also a great post-workout snack.)
+Peppers are also a great post-workout snack.

 Nutritionist Jennifer Bowers, PhD, RD, offers this great grab-and-go breakfast muffins recipe.
 Greek yogurt packs extra protein into these make-ahead savory breakfasts or snacks.
 The meat can be swapped for veggies or vegetarian meats for extra fiber and micronutrients.

 Chelsey Amer, MS, RDN, a New York City-based private practice dietitian and creator of CitNutritionally, suggests a “Puerto Rican Omelet,” inspired by a trip to this tropical island.
 It includes a Puerto Rican staple—plantains!
 “It’s a must try if you’re looking to spice up your breakfast!”
 Amer says.